 These cauliflower mashed potatoes are such a classic Thanksgiving dish.
 Here are a few ideas for what to serve it with at the feast!

 - Vegetarian Thanksgiving Dinner on a Sheet Pan

 - Shaved Brussels Sprout Salad

 - Roasted Brussels Sprouts with Mushroom “Bacon”

-Or top it with our best ever vegan gravy!
+Or top this mashed cauliflower with our favorite vegan gravy recipe!

 - 1 large head cauliflower 2 to 3 lb

 - ¼ tsp each salt and pepper

 - 4 Tbsp unsalted butter 55 g